lightspaceliam/grpc-poc/ReadMe.md

 ## Duplicate .proto Contracts

 One reason for adding a new project and putting functionality in it is to re-use it across multiple projects.
 In doing so I initially needed to duplicate the .proto contract across multiple projects.
-A work colleague discovered this for me:
+A work colleague recently discovered a better solution:

 **Service**
 ```xml